Mass Email Requirements

-- Messages sent to any internal ALL list audience for the purpose of marketing or advertising of programs, majors, classes, research opportunities, calls for proposals, products, or events offered or sponsored by individual units.
+- Messages sent to any internal ALL list audience or the AEL list for the purpose of marketing or advertising of programs, majors, classes, research opportunities, calls for proposals, products, or events offered or sponsored by individual units.
 Units should use other methods of communication for these purposes, such as Brief, MyU, the Events Calendar, or established email newsletters.

 - Messages that are not in line with the mission of the University.

 - Solicitations for contributions, charities, or participation in personal activities not related to University purposes or not sponsored by the University.